No. 12 Butler beats another ranked team, tops No. 15 Xavier

+INDIANAPOLIS (AP) -- Kamar Baldwin and No. 12 Butler just needed a little time to get going.

-INDIANAPOLIS (AP) -- Freshman Kamar Baldwin scored all 21 of his points in the second half and No. 12 Butler took down another Top 25 team, beating No. 15 Xavier 83-78 Saturday.
+With his better-known teammates in foul trouble, the freshman guard emerged to score all 21 of his points in the second half and help the Bulldogs beat No. 15 Xavier 83-78 Saturday.

-Baldwin put up his highest point total yet for Butler and Andrew Chrabascz added 16.
-The Bulldogs closed it out by making their last 10 free throws and extended their Hinkle Fieldhouse winning streak to 13, including 10 this season.
+Baldwin had seven points during a decisive run, then capped his breakthrough game with a steal and two free throws with 1 second left.

+''Did he not score in the first half?'' surprised coach Chris Holtmann said before turning to Baldwin. ''Wow, good job.''

+The Musketeers cut the deficit to one four times in the final minute, but the Bulldogs made their last 10 free throws, the last two coming after Baldwin's second steal of the game.

+''I thought Butler really took it to us in the second half,'' Xavier coach Chris Mack said. ''They came down the lane, had a lot of uncontested layups and then we kept fouling them.
+And Butler is Butler - they make their free throws.

 Edmond Sumner had 22 points and J.P.
-Macura finished with 16 for Xavier (13-4, 3-2), which has lost back-to-back games for the first time this season.
-The Musketeers had won four in row against Butler.

-The Bulldogs charged ahead with a 7-0 burst to start the second half.
-They took control when Baldwin scored seven points during a 9-2 run that gave Butler a 53-45 lead with 9:36 left.

-The Musketeers never led again, though they got within one four times in the final minute.
+Macura finished with 16 to lead Xavier.

 BIG PICTURE